 Center for Access to Justice & Technology

-IIT Chicago-Kent College of Law established the Center for Access to Justice & Technology (CAJT) to make justice more accessible to the public by promoting the use of the Internet in the teaching, practice, and public access to the law.
-The Center conducts research, builds software tools, teaches classes and supports faculty, staff and student projects on access to justice and technology.
-Currently, CAJT manages and promotes the Access to Justice (A2J) Author®, conducts a semester-long Justice and Technology Practicum exploring the use of technology in the legal field, and directs the Self-Help Web Center (SHWC).
-In addition to these activities and initiatives, CAJT also administers the Certificate in Public Interest Law.
+IIT Chicago-Kent College of Law established the Center for Access to Justice & Technology (CAJT) to make justice more accessible to the public by promoting the use of technology in teaching, practice, and public access to the law.
+The Center conducts research and supports faculty, staff and student projects on access to justice and technology, including developing A2J Guided Interviews using Access to Justice (A2J) Author®, an expert system and user interface used by self-represented litigants to complete a court form or navigate a legal process.